 Gingerbread House Dog Treat Gift Boxes

-Rather than making the house out of treats, you could make a cardboard gingerbread house fill it with treats as a holiday gift box.
-It’s probably best if you give them to the humans for safe keeping though.
+Rather than making the gingerbread house out of dog treats, you could make a cardboard gingerbread house and then fill it up with treats as a holiday gift box.
+It’s probably best if you give that present to the humans for safe keeping though.
 Hehehe.
 Humphrey couldn’t be trusted with a box of treats under the tree.
-Although he’d be happy to rip it for recycling afterwards, if the materials are suitable.
-Check out these cute DIY gingerbread house gift boxes (The House that Lars Built) or the free cut file or printable gingerbread house treat boxes (The Craft Patch Blog) for examples.
+Although he’d also be happy to rip it up for recycling afterwards, if the materials are suitable.
+Check out these cute DIY gingerbread house gift boxes (The House that Lars Built) or the free cut file or printable gingerbread house treat boxes (The Craft Patch Blog) for examples and ideas.

 Back and Waiting for Christmas Squeaking!